gtri/lowendinsight-get/README.md

 You then can do a GET to `/v1/analyze/:uuid` (with your newly minted ID) to retrieve the results.
 The analyzer job will change `state` from "incomplete" to "complete" when the analysis is done.

 Unfortunately some git repositories are just huge, and will take time to download - even a single branch.
+The service does employ a basic cache, and can be configured with a TTL.
+The default is set to sweep out reports at 30 days.

 ## Run